emilsto/HSL-CityBike-App/README.md

     - [x] The list is paginated.
     - [x] The list can be filtered by station name and address.
 - [x] The application displays single station view.
+    - [x] The view displays total number of journeys starting from the station.
+    - [x] The view displays total number of journeys ending at the station
     - [x] The view displays the station's name and address.
     - [x] The view displays a map with the station's location.
     - [x] The view displays the station's average trip distance